Task 4: Learning a short Odissi sequence

 - Introduce students to the technical and expressive skills of Odissi

-- Students perform a short Odissi sequence in class to their own level
+- Perform a short Odissi sequence to their own level

-- Students understand the meaning of the dance and its movements
+- Understand the meaning of the sequence and its movements

 Show MV Dance Resource 4.1 Odissi learned sequence.
 (You may want to get reactions from the group: What do they notice?
 How easy / difficult does it look?)
 You may want to show it more than once.